Hymn of Heaven

 Hymn of Heaven is the eighth studio album by American contemporary Christian singer Phil Wickham.
-The album was released on June 25, 2021, by Fair Trade Services and Columbia Records.
+It was released on June 25, 2021, by Fair Trade Services and Columbia Records.
 The album features a guest appearance by Brandon Lake.

 The album has been supported by the release of "Battle Belongs", "House of the Lord" and "Hymn of Heaven" as singles.
 "Battle Belongs" peaked at No. 13 on the Bubbling Under Hot 100 chart, and No. 2 on the Hot Christian Songs chart.
 "House of the Lord" peaked at No. 12 on the Bubbling Under Hot 100 chart, and No. 1 on the Hot Christian Songs chart.
 "Hymn of Heaven" peaked at No. 2 on the Hot Christian Songs chart.
 "It's Always Been You" was released as a promotional single.
 Hymn of Heaven will be promoted with the Nights of Worship tour, followed by the Singalong Tour and the 2022 Hymn of Heaven Tour, spanning cities across the United States.

 The album debuted at No. 1 on Billboard's Top Christian Albums Chart in the United States, and at No. 6 on the Official Charts' Official Christian & Gospel Albums Chart in the United Kingdom.
 At the 2021 GMA Dove Awards, "Battle Belongs" was nominated for the GMA Dove Award for Worship Recorded Song of the Year.
 The album was nominated for the Billboard Music Award for Top Christian Album at the 2022 Billboard Music Awards.
 At the 2022 GMA Dove Awards, Hymn of Heaven won the GMA Dove Award for Worship Album of the Year, the title track won the GMA Dove Award for Worship Recorded Song of the Year, and "House of the Lord" was nominated for two GMA Dove Awards: Song of the Year and Pop/Contemporary Song of the Year.